MobileDeviceForensics/EviHunter/README.md

 # EviHunter
-This repository hosts the technical document of EviHunter, a static program analysis tool built to determine the location and type of evidentiary data in the file system of mobile devices.
+This repository hosts the sources and sinks used by EviHunter, a static program analysis tool for forensic analysis of the file systems on Android devices.
+If you use these sources/sinks, please cite the following paper:

+Chris Chao-Chun Cheng, Chen Shi, Neil Zhenqiang Gong, and Yong Guan.
+"EviHunter: Identifying Digital Evidence in the Permanent Storage of Android Devices via Static Analysis".
+In ACM Conference on Computer and Communications Security (CCS), 2018.

   ## Documents
   - Source Methods: Represent the types of evidence, used in both the reported evidentiary data types and constructing the file paths.